-- HS Markit's flash composite PMI for the euro zone, which looks at activity across both manufacturing and services, hit 52.5 in March versus 48.1 in February.
+- IHS Markit's flash composite PMI for the euro zone, which looks at activity across both manufacturing and services, hit 52.5 in March versus 48.1 in February.

 - The preliminary data points to the first economic expansion in the region since September and the largest increase since last July.